front-end-foundations/session1/readme.md

 Your password is your first initial plus your last initial plus 123890. e.g. `dd123890` and the computer name is `oit2.scps.nyu.edu`

 You can upload and download files using SFTP (Secure File Transfer Protocol).
 Recommended free SFTP clients include [Cyberduck](https://cyberduck.io) and [Filezilla](https://filezilla-project.org).
-Note - you _must_ use port 22 or SFTP in order to connect.
+Note - you _must_ use port 22 or SFTP in order to connect via SFTP.

 When you log into your account you will see a number of files and folders.
 The `web` folder is where you place folders and files in order to make them accessible at `http://oit2.scps.nyu.edu/~<username>/`.
 This is where you will hand in your assignments.